Ungerer221/Ungerer221/README.md

 - Color Pallete
 -->
 # About me
-- ive been a developer for almost 3 years
+I've been a developer studing at open window for almost 3 years now. with all the projects ive worked on during the course of my studies at open window I have `worked with`:

-## I've worked with
+### Languages
+- javaScript
+- HTMl
+- CSS
+- C#
+- PHP

+### Frameworks
 - react
 - angular

+### DataBases
 - mongo
 - firebase
 - postgress SQl

+### Api's
+- Coin gecko Currency API
+- Azure open AI API
+- google cloud Vision Ai API